 Miranda was called to the British Columbia bar in 2004.
 She obtained her LLB from the University of British Columbia in 2002, where she received the Honourable Ray Herbert Award as the All-round Graduating Student and the Alumni Association Achievement Award as Outstanding Student of the Year.
 After graduation, Miranda served as a judicial law clerk for five justices of the BC Supreme Court.
 In 2007, she received the University of British Columbia’s Faculty of Law’s Outstanding Young Alumnus/Alumna Award, and in 2001, she was named YWCA Young Woman of Distinction.

-Miranda currently serves on the board of the Vancouver Foundation, and is Past Chair of the Board of Directors for the University of British Columbia Alumni Association (UBCAA).
+Miranda is currently the Vice Chair of the Vancouver Foundation.
+She has previously chaired the Board of Directors for the University of British Columbia Alumni Association (UBCAA).
 As Chair of the UBCAA, she chaired numerous committees, including the Chancellor Nomination Committee as well as the UBC Alumni Achievement Awards.
-She previously served on the boards of the United Way of the Lower Mainland and Imagine Canada, chaired the Board of Directors of Vantage Point and was a member of the Nominations Committee for the YWCA Women of Distinction Awards, including serving as Chair.
+She has also served on the boards of the United Way of the Lower Mainland and Imagine Canada, chaired the Board of Directors of Vantage Point and was a member of the Nominations Committee for the YWCA Women of Distinction Awards, including serving as Chair.
 She is a frequent speaker at various events and conferences on board governance, leadership, community building, and civic engagement, and has lectured extensively on the critical role of the board chair in a not-for-profit context.

 * denotes Law Corporation